mmu-webdesign/IWD-web-term2/rwd-week-6.md

 ## Live preview and mobile preview

+You can use Prepros to set up  a developer environment on your laptop.
+Prepros reloads your mobile browser automatically every time you save a file in code editor.

 *   [Prepros.io](https://prepros.io/)

 *   [Using live preview with Prepros](https://prepros.io/help/live-preview)

 ## Files and folders

+An important aspect of web development is file management.
+A clean, well structured site is essential.

 *   [A good introduction from MDN about how to organise your work](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/Dealing_with_files).

 >We want your html page to be called **index.html** - it's always suprising how many students miss this!

+You should use and maintain the folder structure provided.
+If all of your files are sitting on the root of your site, there is something wrong!

 ## MS Windows